ddavisj/myhaiku/README.md

 # Introduction

-An app to allow users to sign in and create and share haiku with others.
+MyHaiku lets users create and share haiku.
+It's built with NextJS, TypeScript and Tailwind CSS.

+Haiku text and author data is stored online via a PostgreSQL database hosted on Vercel.
+The app connects to this database via Prisma ORM.

+Feel free to login via Google and add your own haiku!

+## Key skills
+- TypeScript, NextJS, SSR
-User NextJS, Prisma and PostgreSQL.
+- Prisma ORM and CLI
+- NextAuth and GitHub authentication
+- Vercel site and PostGreSQL database hosting